grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 The article—a or an—that you use before the acronym SQL depends on how the word is pronounced.

 When referring to the product Microsoft SQL Server, SQL should be pronounced "sequel".
-In this case, use the article a, as in a SQL Server analysis.
+In this case, use the article 'a', as in "a SQL Server analysis".

 When referring to the term in any other context, such as SQL databases, errors, or servers, SQL should be pronounced "ess-cue-el".
-In this case, use the article an, as in an SQL error.
+In this case, use the article 'an', as in "an SQL error".

 [More information ->](https://grafana.com/docs/writers-toolkit/write/style-guide/word-list/#sql-structured-query-language)